yichennliu/bwes_translation/README.md

 python3 translate-de-en.py SRC_MAPPED_de-en.EMB TRG_MAPPED_de-en.EMB demo.csv results.csv
 ```

 The results will be listed in a csv file.
-Target match score that are lower than 0.50 will be flagged (noted as 1), implying the verifiers that they should recheck human translation.
+Target match scores that are lower than 0.50 will be flagged (noted as 1), implying the verifiers that they should recheck human translation.